projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 #### Disable kube-proxy

-In eBPF mode {{site.prodname}} replaces `kube-proxy` so it wastes resources to run both.
+In eBPF mode, {{site.prodname}} replaces `kube-proxy` so it wastes resources to run both.
 To disable `kube-proxy` reversibly, we recommend adding a node selector to `kube-proxy`'s `DaemonSet` that matches no nodes, for example:

 ```
 kubectl patch ds -n kube-system kube-proxy -p '{"spec":{"template":{"spec":{"nodeSelector":{"non-calico": "true"}}}}}'